Xipooo/XYZ_Delivery/README.md

 Immediate feedback from the Liatrio team during these practice sessions further enhances the learning experience.
 It not only helps students correct mistakes in real-time but also provides them with personalized guidance and support.
 This structured yet flexible learning environment promotes active engagement, encourages problem-solving, and ultimately leads to more effective skill acquisition and application.

-The initial four weeks of the Dojo training will be dedicated to a set of prioritized topics, providing a structured learning path.
-The final week will be utilized for revisiting previous topics and addressing remaining topics based on the progress and needs of the students, as assessed by Liatrio's team.
+The initial four weeks of the training will be dedicated to a set of prioritized topics, providing a structured learning path.
+The final week will be utilized for revisiting previous topics based on the progress and needs of the students, and addressing any additional topics deemed important by Liatrio's team of trainers.
 This approach ensures a comprehensive review and reinforcement of learned concepts, thereby enhancing the effectiveness of the training.
 Additionally, it allows for customization of the curriculum to better meet the needs of the students, leading to improved outcomes and greater student satisfaction.

 The following is a preliminary schedule for the delivery of the program and is subject to change: